 - 1. Students operating a motor vehicle equipped with seat belts and who fail to wear the seat belts properly will forfeit their driving privileges to school.
 Students operating a motor vehicle equipped with seat belts and have passengers in the vehicle are responsible to be sure the passengers properly wear the seat belts.
 First offense for violating the seat belt rules will result in 30 days suspension of driving privileges; second offense will result in the suspension of driving privileges for the remainder of the school year. - 2.
 The speed limit on school grounds is 10 miles per hour. - 3 Students will secure their cars by locking all doors and windows and by removing their keys. - 4.
 Students are not permitted in the parking lot between classes. - 5.
-Students are not to enter their cars during the regular class day except by permission from the assistant principal, principal, or Career and Tech Ed instructor.

-- 6. No vehicle shall leave school grounds before regular dismissal time except by permission of the principal. - 7.
+Students are not to enter their cars during the regular class day except by permission from the assistant principal, principal, or Career and Tech Ed instructor. - 6.
+No vehicle shall leave school grounds before regular dismissal time except by permission of the principal. - 7.
 Truancy, repeated tardiness, or other serious disciplinary breeches will result in automatic suspension of driving privileges. - 8.
 Student drivers are responsible for their own vehicles.
 They are also responsible for the conduct of the occupants of their vehicles. - 9.
 Students may not smoke in their vehicles while on school grounds. - 10.
 Students may not pick up hitchhikers on the way to or from school. - 11.
 Any student or guest who operates a vehicle on school grounds is subject to school regulations. - 12.
-Any infraction of Pennsylvania driving laws while a student is driving to or from school will result in suspension of driving privileges as stated below - 13.
+Any infraction of Pennsylvania driving laws while a student is driving to or from school will result in suspension of driving privileges as stated below. - 13.
 Drivers are not allowed in the areas near the side entrance to the cafeteria or Career-Technical area. - 14.
 Students are to park in the approved designated areas. - 15.
 Motor vehicles are not permitted on the lawns or fields at any time. - 16.
 Parking permits/stickers are not transferable to other students. - 17.
-After the third unexcused tardy to school or after the third unexcused early dismissal from school and/or tenth absence from school, driving privilege shall be suspended for a minimum of 30 school days.
-After the sixth (6th) unexcused early dismissal from school, or after the thirteenth absence from school and/or sixth unexcused tardy to school or after the sixth unexcused early dismissal from school, driving privileges will be terminated for the remainder of the school year. - 18.
+After the third unexcused tardy to school or after the third unexcused early dismissal from school and/or tenth absence from school, driving privileges may be suspended for up to 30 school days.
+After the sixth (6th) unexcused early dismissal from school, or after the thirteenth absence from school and/or sixth unexcused tardy to school driving privileges may be suspended for up to 180 school days. - 18.
 If a student receives an out-of-school or a third in-school suspension, then the student will lose driving privileges for 30 school days.
 A second out-of-school suspension or a fourth (4th) in school suspension shall result in the loss of driving privileges for the remainder of the school year.